Xcel is cleaning up a radioactive water spill at Monticello plant

 Once the leak was discovered, Xcel began diverting the water to an in-plant water treatment system – which it continues to do.

 "We were able to contain it so that no more water was leaking," said Christopher Clark, Xcel's president for Minnesota.
-Clark estimated the remediation work would take one year.
+Clark estimated the remediation work would take about one year; the company does not yet have a cost estimate.

 Koudelka said the MPCA was announcing the leak almost three months after it was patched because "we have now sufficient information to be able to share it out to a wider group."